FLTA Awards for Excellence 2019

-On Saturday 24th February, more than 400 of the fork lift truck industry’s leading figures gathered at the International Centre in Telford to celebrate all that’s best in the sector and bestow its most prestigious honour: an FLTA Award for Excellence
+On Saturday 30th March, hundreds of guests gathered at the International Centre in Telford to recognise the sector’s brightest and best, with its most prestigious honour: an FLTA Award for Excellence.

-Meanwhile, highly praised customer service, involvement in the wider community and commitment to health and safety saw MSM DRH win the Combilift-sponsored Dealer of the Year trophy.
+Meanwhile, high standards, involvement in the wider community and impressive growth saw Eastern Forklifts win the Combilift-sponsored Dealer of the Year trophy.

 Some of the evening’s warmest applause was received by individual winners:

-The FLTA Awards has served as a ‘Pick of the Year’ for the materials handling industry’s best products and services since 1995.
+The FLTA Awards has served as a ‘Pick of the Year’ for the materials handling industry’s best products for 25 years.
 It was established to encourage and reward those striving to raise standards.

-At the event’s after party, the crowd-pleasing Rick Parfitt Jr Band entertained a packed dancefloor as guests talked, laughed and danced into the small hours.
+The evening’s entertainment was sponsored by Linde, with LED dance troupe Supernova lighting up the stage, and the ever crowd-pleasing Rick Parfitt Jr Band entertaining a packed dancefloor as guests talked, laughed and danced into the small hours.

 “It was great to see so many new faces along with the old friends — some of whom have been coming since the very first Awards.” adds Mr Nealon.
 “It was a fantastic way to cap off a quarter century and I’m looking forward to seeing what next year brings!”